jnk0le/RFM7x-lib/README.md

 	- `high power` mode in bk2423 is not allowed here.
 	- if module can't communicate for longer distances (usually more than 5 meters), try lowering power levels, even down to -20dBm.
 - HOPERF claims that their "chinese replacement" of RFX ?? works up to 4.2V, although RFAXIS reccomends typical 3V3 operation, with 4.0V (4.5V for 2402E), as an **ABSULUTE MAXIMUM**.
-It is reported that the PA doesn't work correctly abpve 3.6V [source](http://www.elektroda.pl/rtvforum/topic2659984.html)
+It is reported that the PA doesn't work correctly above 3.6V [source](http://www.elektroda.pl/rtvforum/topic2659984.html)
 - Auto ACK is not possible since TREN (TXEN) signal is broken out on header instead of connecting it to the VDDPA output.

 ## RFM70P/73P